 Stomach Cancer

-Our specialists handle all types of this disease, including those difficult to manage
+Our oncologists handle all types of this disease, including those difficult to manage

 Stomach cancer cells typically grow slowly, over time and form tumors in the inner lining of your stomach.
-Highly skilled specialists at IU Health handle all types of stomach cancer (or gastric cancer), including those difficult to manage.
+Experts at IU Health handle all types of stomach cancer (or gastric cancer), including those difficult to manage.

 Symptoms